-Capital expenditures for the six months ended July 31, 1999 totaled approximately \$2.0 million compared to capital expenditures of \$26.2 million for the corresponding period in the prior year.
-During the quarter ended July 31, 1999, the Company secured a two-year lease contract, commencing in September 1999, with one of its large customers.
-The terms of the lease contract requires that the Company expend up to \$4 million on lease pool equipment purchases during the third quarter of fiscal 2000.
+Capital expenditures for the nine months ended October 31, 1999 totaled approximately \$7.0 million compared to capital expenditures of \$30.5 million for the corresponding period in the prior year.
+During the quarter ended October 31, 1999, the Company spent approximately \$4.5 million to purchase additional lease pool equipment as part of a two-year lease it secured during the second fiscal quarter.
 Management believes that cash on hand and cash provided by future operations will be sufficient to fund its anticipated capital and liquidity needs over the next twelve months.